moji-2024/rna-seq-reanalysis/workflow/explanation/Explain_step4_libraryInfo_and_Qualimap Report.md

-**Note: Since this library is unstranded, there’s no need to realign using strand-specific flags, nor to apply strand flags in Qualimap.**
+**Note: Since this library is unstranded, there’s no need to realign using strand-specific flags in hisat2, nor to apply strand flags in Qualimap.**
 - [library_info](../../results/texts/strandness/library_info.txt)

 **For simplicity in explaining the workflow, this file focuses on the KO_SRR13633857 sample.**